- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 Normally, the landlord is responsible for setting up a joint bank account exclusively for the deposit.
 It will remain untouched until the lease ends.
 If damage is caused or rent is owed, it will be taken from the joint account.
 The deposit is usually between two and three months' rent.

 The length of notice before the contract can be terminated must be decided on and included in the contract.
 Normally, an expat will be expected to give three months' notice when moving out.
-Once the lease is up, the landlord decides whether or not to renew it.
+Once the lease is up, the landlord decides whether to renew it or not.

 Once the lease is signed, the tenant will be responsible to pay on a monthly basis into the landlord’s bank account.
 This will be done via electronic bank transfer, never by cheque and rarely by cash.